sigcsets/sigcse2018/attendees/kidscamp.md

 ## Fees

-The fee is $50.00 TOTAL for all days per family; unlimited hours, for those who register before February 7, 2018.
+The fee is $50.00 TOTAL for all days per family; unlimited hours, for those who register on or before February 7, 2018.

-The fee will increase to $100.00 TOTAL for all days per family, for those who register on or after February 7, 2018.
+The fee is $100.00 TOTAL for all days per family, for those who register after February 7, 2018.

 ## Kids' Camp Theme